ashcrow/flask-track-usage/docs/index.rst

 Turn FreeGeoIP integration on or off.
 If set to true, then geography information is also stored in the usage logs.

+.. versionchanged:: 1.1.
+   The default server for using geoip integration changed to extreme-ip-lookup.com

 TRACK_USAGE_FREEGEOIP_ENDPOINT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Values**: URL for RESTful JSON query